 Whether you choose to visit Grjótagjá near Lake Mývatn or Hrunalaug near Reykjavík, you’re sure to find something special here that will stick with you long after you leave this incredible island nation.

-So don’t wait any longer – pack your swimsuit and head off on your Icelandic adventure today!
+Don’t wait any longer, pack your swimsuit and head off on your Icelandic adventure today!
 To get a first taste of the country, we highly recommend following this 6-day south Iceland itinerary.

 If seeing the northern lights is a life goal for you, you should definitely maximise your chances by booking a tour with a local guide.
 Here are the 17 best-graded private northern lights tours.